-We aren’t ones to go away on March Break.
+We’ve never been able to get away for March Break.
 It’s a busy time at work for my husband, and for reasons I don’t quite understand, I always seem to be staring down a bunch of deadlines in the middle of March, this year being no exception.

 Now that my older kids are big enough to coordinate their own plans, I don’t worry too much about keeping them busy on their week off.
 However, it hasn’t always been like that, and there were a few years where I panicked at the thought of trying to work from home with young kids underfoot for an entire week.
 My solution was to create a spring break advent calendar of sorts, and here’s how it worked:

 - To start, I made a list of ideas of things the boys could do on March break that would seem special (snow tubing, a ceramics class, seeing a play, going to Chinatown, etc.).
 Then, I penciled those outings into my calendar so I could work around them.

 - Next, I made a list of other fun things they could do at home without my supervision.
 The activities included such things as: playing a board game, watching a movie, baking cookies, playing hockey in the driveway, building a fort, etc.).
 I scheduled those activities into my calendar around the times when I knew I would need to get some work done.